We’ll provide you with all the information and support you need to get started with your new diet and healthier life.

 Journal of Gastroenterology and Hepatology 2017: The evidence base for efficacy of the low FODMAP diet in irritable bowel syndrome: is it ready for prime time as a first-line therapy? [moderate evidence]

-Here are hundreds of versions of this story, from different people:
+Here are stories of improved lives from different people:

-The idea that fewer carbs is always more effective is mainly based on the consistent experience of experienced practitioners, and stories from people trying different levels of carb restriction [weak evidence]
+The idea that fewer carbs is usually more effective is mainly based on the consistent experience of experienced practitioners and stories from people trying different levels of carb restriction [weak evidence]

-The only intervention study – to our knowledge – that compared different levels of carb restriction was a small trial that found trends towards greater weight loss and greater improvements in cardiometabolic risk factors as carb intake went lower.
+The only intervention study – to our knowledge – that compared different carb restriction levels were a small trial that found as the carb intake went lower, the trend was towards greater weight loss and greater improvements in cardiometabolic risk factors.

 Journal of the American Dietetic Association 2008: Restricted-carbohydrate diets in patients with type 2 diabetes: a meta-analysis [moderate evidence, downgraded as it’s comparing effects between different low-carb trials.
 There is no RCT comparing low carb to lower carb.]